Türkiye

 Associations can now hold online general assemblies and board meetings with electronic systems approved by the Ministry’s General Directorate of Information Technologies.
 The personal data to be processed in the systems has to be processed and stored according to the relevant provisions of the Turkish Data Protection Law.

 From this point onwards, aid provided abroad (in addition to aid received from abroad) is also subject to notification to authorities prior to the money transfer.
-In case the cash aid to be made abroad exceeds 100,000 TL or 10,000 Euros or equivalent foreign currency, the transfer must be conducted through banks, other financial institutions, or a post and Telegraph Company.
+The transfer must be conducted through banks, other financial institutions, or a post and Telegraph Company.
 After the transaction, notification must be made to authorities within 90 days.

 Public officials who will be provided certificates at the end of a training program will be able to audit, as well as those who work in the units of public officials under the supervision of the association.
 In emergency cases, no certificate will be required.